judithpillado/java-beginner-tutorial/README.md

 }
 ```

-As you can see we created a `scanner` object that is used to read from `System.in`.
-With this object we can read the integers that should be assigned to `a` and `b`.
+This was the first time we've created a new object.
+As you can see a new object is created using the `new` keyword followed by the constructor.
+By default there is always a constructor with no parameters.
+For the scanner class we use the constructor that takes the `System.in` as a parameter.
+This way the scanner will read from the terminal - exactly what we want.

+Now we can read the values for `a` and `b` by calling the `nextDouble` method of the `scanner` object.
 At the end of the method we add the two numbers and print out the result.

 Similar to the static calculator we now need the operation the user wants to use.
-To do this we ask the user which operation he want to use and read the next charater.
+As before we ask the user which operation he wants to use and read the next charater.
 Sadly the Scanner doesn't provide a `nextChar()` method so we have to use the `next()` method to get a String value.
-Now we can use the `charAt()` method to get the first character of this string.
+Similar to above we can use the `charAt()` method to get the first character of this string.

 ```java
 import java.util.Scanner;